Alphaalimamy/python/docs/python/06 Functions.md

 ```
 10
 ```
-### Spotlight Exercise
-Passing an Argument to a Function
+### Spotlight Exercise: Passing an Argument to a Function
 Your friend Michael runs a catering company.
 Some of the ingredients that his recipes require are measured in cups.
 When he goes to the grocery store to buy those ingredients, however, they are sold only by the fluid ounce.
 He has asked you to write a simple program that converts cups to fluid ounces.
 You design the following algorithm:
 - Display an introductory screen that explains what the program does.